hms-dbmi/scw/scw2015/subpopulations/README.md

 [PAGODA](http://biorxiv.org/content/early/2015/09/16/026948) is a method developed by the Kharchenko lab that enables identification and characterization of subpopulations in a manner that potentially resolves multiple overlapping aspects of transcriptional heterogeneity.

-PAGODA routines are implemented within the SCDE R package.
+PAGODA routines are implemented within the [SCDE R package](https://github.com/hms-dbmi/scde).
+This has already been installed for you.

 ```r